-Substantially all full time employees of the Hospital are members of the Healthcare of Ontario Pension Plan ("HOOPP").
+Substantially all full time employees of the Hospital are members of HOOPP.
 As HOOPP is a multi-employer, defined benefit pension plan, no actuarial liability has been recorded on the Hospital's financial statements.
 Employer contributions to HOOPP are expensed as contributions are due.